How to Cut Rebar: Choosing the Right Tools & Techniques

 Safety First

-• Always firmly secure the rebar in place with clamps, vises, or other restraints to prevent it from moving while cutting.
+- Secure the rebar firmly with clamps, vises, or other restraints to prevent movement during cutting.

-• Never work alone when cutting rebar.
-Have someone present who can assist in case of an emergency.
+- Never work alone when cutting rebar; always have a colleague present in case of emergencies.

 What is the Best Tool to Cut Rebar?